janmesh-p/bbb-templed-valgrind-debug/README.md

 - Use branches per feature
 - Follow coding style: consistent indent, clear naming
 - Submit PRs with tests

+# For Real-time Output, Check Beaglebone branch of this repo, to view source code and output video.

 ## License